 Your teenage daughter is babysitting a young child in your neighborhood.
 While making lunch, she goes to answer the phone, leaving the young child in the kitchen alone.
 She returns to find the child has scalded her hand and arm on a hot stove, causing permanent nerve damage, scarring, and requiring multiple surgeries.
 The child’s parents sue your family for medical bills and traumatic injuries – a total of $2.25 million.
 Your homeowner’s liability insurance covers the incident for up to $250,000, leaving $2 million in damages.
 Fortunately, you had purchased a $2 million umbrella insurance policy, which covers the remaining damages and safeguards your family against financial ruin.

-If you had faced the same situation without umbrella insurance, the financial outcome might have been much more grim.
+If you had faced the same situation without umbrella insurance, the financial outcome might have been much grimmer.
 With a $2 million judgment to pay out of your own pocket, you might have been forced to liquidate financial assets, modify your plans for the future, and make years of payments from your future income to help satisfy the debt.

 Of course, this is only one example out of many that could lead to a six or seven-figure settlement or judgment against you or a member of your household.
 Even the highest auto and homeowners liability limits may not be enough to protect you against the damaging effects of an expensive lawsuit.